al3xandr3/al3xandr3.github.io/_posts/2016-04-13-user-retention-and-the-aha-moment.md

 ## What is the _Aha!_ moment ?

-Its the moment they decide they are continuing to use the product.
+Its the moment users decide they are continuing to use the product.

 Aha moment is when users "get" the value preposition that the product offers to them.